jfo/blog/source/posts/sild-header-files-and-a-refactoring.md

 ---
-title: Sild13 a refactoring party
+title: Sild - header files and a refactoring
 layout: post
+date: 2016-07-03
+tags: rc
 ---

 I've now implemented the following built in functions: